-Why: Calibrating a Screen is Insufficient When Creating an Art Photograph
+Why: Calibrating a Screen is Insufficient When Creating a Photograph

 Why: Calibrating a Screen

 The correct calibration of a screen is the guarantee that your photos will be seen in the same way on another calibrated screen anywhere in the world.

 To create an artistic or illustrative photograph correctly, you must calibrate your screen properly.
 This is an essential step during the development phase of your photos.

 As I often say during my photography workshops, a photograph only exists if it is printed on paper, whether it is for a wall display or for a beautiful book.

 As long as it is not printed, it is an image.
 This is the case for a display on a computer screen, a tablet or a mobile phone.

 Displaying on a digital medium is only an intermediate step.
 To me, it is not essential.